 Even so, the treatment for hairy cell leukemia can take the patient back an average of $133,790 per year, and complications that may elicit an additional financial burden are not uncommon.
 The most severe of these secondary effects of HCL is an increase in the chances to develop other forms of cancer, which might be due to the condition itself or a result of intrusive forms of therapy.

-People who developed serious illnesses as a result of not taking adequate precaution measures are thus entitled to claim damages from the industry, and many already did.
+People who developed serious illnesses as a result of Roundup toxicity are entitled to claim damages from the industry, and many already did.

 If you or a loved one suffered as a result of using glyphosate-based herbicides while unaware of their harmful potential, you might be entitled to receive compensation.
 Contact us today for a free assessment of your Roundup case.